|Nutrition Facts (per serving)|

 1 cup cold water

-Bring 9 cups of water to a rapid boil in a saucepan or enamel coffee pot.
+Bring 9 cups of the water to a rapid boil in a saucepan or enamel coffee pot.

-While waiting for water to boil, stir together the ground coffee, remaining 1/4 cup water, and egg in a small bowl or measuring cup.
+While waiting for the water to boil, stir together the ground coffee, remaining 1/4 cup water, and the egg in a small bowl or measuring cup.
+(You can omit the eggshell and use only the egg yolk and white if you prefer.)

-When the water is boiling, carefully pour in the egg and coffee mixture, turning down the heat if necessary to prevent it from boiling over.
-Boil for 3 minutes.
+Once the water is boiling, carefully pour in the egg and coffee mixture.
+Turn down the heat and simmer for 3 minutes, being watchful that it doesn't boil over.